Forum Discussion

 Identity is the primary control plane.
 Access to AI services must be treated with the same rigor as administrative access to core infrastructure.
 The strategy centers on enforcing device-bound Conditional Access, where access is strictly contingent on device health.

 To solve the "Account Leak" problem, the deployment of Tenant Restrictions v2 (TRv2) is essential to prevent users from signing into personal tenants using corporate-managed devices.
 For enhanced coverage, Universal Tenant Restrictions (UTR) via Global Secure Access (GSA) allows for consistent enforcement at the cloud edge.
-While TRv2 authentication-plane is GA, the data-plane remains in preview.
+While TRv2 authentication-plane is GA, data-plane protection is GA for the Microsoft 365 admin center and remains in preview for other workloads such as SharePoint and Teams.

 2. Eliminating the Visibility Gap (Shadow AI)

-Visibility is the precursor to governance; it is impossible to secure what is not seen.
+You can’t secure what you can't see.
 Microsoft Defender for Cloud Apps (MDCA) serves to discover and govern the enterprise AI footprint, while Purview DSPM for AI (formerly AI Hub) monitors Copilot and third-party interactions.
 By categorizing tools using MDCA risk scores and compliance attributes, organizations can apply automated sanctioning decisions and enforce session controls for high-risk endpoints.

 3. Data Hygiene: Hardening the “Work IQ”

 AI acts as a mirror of internal permissions.
-If the data environment is “flat,” AI will inadvertently surface sensitive information to unauthorized users.
+In a "flat" environment, AI acts like a search engine for your over-shared data.
 Hardening the foundation requires automated sensitivity labeling in Purview Information Protection.
 Identifying PII and proprietary code before assigning AI licenses ensures that labels travel with the data, preventing labeled content from being exfiltrated via prompts or unauthorized sharing.

 4. Session Governance: Solving the “Clipboard Leak”